serbanghita/PHP-Testing-Starter/README.md

 ### Files and folders explained

 Our pet PHP project is called `MyProject`.
-This could also be the main folder where our current files are residing.
+Remember this, because it's the only fixed notion about this tutorial.
+We assume that all our files are under a single folder called `MyProject` and `MyProject/lib/` is mapped to `\MyProject` unique namespace.

 `lib/` is the folder that contains **all your classes** and main logic.
 You will find this folder in other projects also named: `src`, `source` or similar.
 The main reason why you should keep everything in one folder (subfoldes) is namespacing your project.